Superuser666-Sigil/SigilDERG-Lambda-Package/eval_setup_readme.md

 5. **Installs the SigilDERG ecosystem and HumanEval-Rust**

-   - Installs **`human-eval-rust`** from PyPI with a minimum version of **1.3.6** (required for H100 optimizations, sandbox detection fix, main() function removal fix, Docker image pre-build, and sample coverage fixes: 4GB memory, 24 workers, 10s timeout, circular import fix, f-string syntax fix, sandbox auto-detect, main() regex fix), and verifies the version.
+   - Installs **`human-eval-rust`** from PyPI with a minimum version of **1.3.7** (required for H100 optimizations, sandbox detection fix, main() function removal fix, Docker image pre-build, sample coverage fixes, safetensors fallback, and relaxed filtering: 4GB memory, 24 workers, 10s timeout, circular import fix, f-string syntax fix, sandbox auto-detect, main() regex fix), and verifies the version.
      - If PyPI fails or the version is wrong, it falls back to installing directly from the GitHub repo.
    - Installs **`sigil-pipeline`** (minimum version 1.2.1 for termcolor compatibility) and **`sigilderg-finetuner`** from PyPI first, with GitHub fallbacks if needed.
    - Verifies that key modules can be imported inside the venv.